KarstenSchulz/twodolib/docs/usage.rst

    optional arguments:
-     -h, --help            show this help message and exit -t {0,1,2}, --type {0,1,2}
+     -h, --help            show this help message and exit -a ACTION, --action ACTION
-                           Type of task to create.
-The following options are
-                           supported: 0 - Task (default), 1 - Project, 2 -
-                           Checklist
-     -l FOR_LIST, --list FOR_LIST
-                           Name of an existing list in 2DoApp, case-insensitive.
-                           If missing, the default list or the currently visible list on screen is used.
-     --project IN_PROJECT  Name of an existing project in 2DoApp, into which the task will be pasted.
-So you can create subtasks.
-     -n NOTE, --note NOTE  Notes for the task
-     -p {0,1,2,3}, --priority {0,1,2,3}
-                           priority: 0 (none), 1 (low), 2 (medium), 3 (high)
-     -s, --starred         Mark task as starred.
-     --tags TAGS           Comma separated list of tags to assign to the task -d DUE, --due DUE     Due date.
-Supports two formats: YYYY-MM-DD - Sets the date on default due time (based on your settings), unless due time is specified separately or ignoreDefaults (-i) is given.
-OR: Number of days due from today.
-Which means: 0 = today, 1 = tomorrow and so on)
-     --dueTime DUETIME     Due time.
-Supports 24h format HH:MM.
-     --start START         Start date and time.
-Supports the format: "YYYY-MM-DD HH:MM" - Sets the start date to the date and time specified - OR - Any number with 0 = today, 1 = tomorrow and so on)
-     --repeat {1,2,3,4}    Repeat task: 1 (daily), 2 (weekly), 3 (bi-weekly), 4
-                           (monthly))
-     -a ACTION, --action ACTION
                            action: Supports the following formats: call:<number>
                            - Add a Call action to call the specified number